Ketamine Therapy Treatment in the Hudson Valley – NY

 How is ketamine administered?

 At Hudson Valley Ketamine Lounge, ketamine is administered via intravenous (IV) infusion for the most effective and controlled delivery.
 Each session typically lasts 40–60 minutes for mood disorders/ PTSD.
-For chronic pain management, sessions last between 2-4 hours.
+For chronic pain management, sessions last between 2 – 4 hours.

 How many treatments will I need?

 Most patients begin with a series of 3-4 infusions over 2–3 weeks, followed by maintenance sessions as needed, depending on individual response and condition.
-We find most patients need maintenance approximately every 4-6 weeks.
+We find most patients need maintenance approximately every 1-4 months.

 Will I be awake during treatment?